oravirt/ansible-oracle/doc/missing_documentation.md

 ## FAQ
-- how can I cahnge the version to be installed
+- how can I change the version to be installed
 - how can I install an RU patch?
+    - see MOS 555.1 and 888.1 RU, MRP + 10 patches
+    - db_homes.yml
+       - apply_patches_db: false
 - how can I change the oracle_home?
+    - db-homes.yml?
+    - ocenv
+    - main.yml oracle_base
 - how can I change the IP of the beginner Oracle Linux VM (beginner-dbfs-151-192-168-56-161.nip.io)

 ## ideas
 - orachk installation and run at the end
+- update sql developer version
+- install dbsat
+- install db diff
 - OL8 not OL7
 - why special randanic linux? why not std OL8?